Tariqk26/api-feed-test/README.md

 # The test
 Using the Punk API, create a program that generates a list of beers, grouped by their yeast.
-This program should be able to recieve two inputs in the command line, a min and max ABV.
+This program should be able to recieve two inputs via the command line, a min and max ABV.
-The program should use these values to return only the beers with a ABV greater than the min but less than max.
+The program should use these values to return only the beers with a ABV greater than the min amount but less than max amount.

 Each beer in the feed should include:
 - name